-8.5 When you place an Order, you accept that the risk that reliability of hosting services, internet intermediaries, your internet service provider, and other service providers cannot be assured, and the responsibility for choosing to use a technology that does not provide perfect security or reliability.
+8.5 When you place an Order, you accept the risk that reliability of hosting services, internet intermediaries, your internet service provider, and other service providers cannot be assured, and the responsibility for choosing to use a technology that does not provide perfect security or reliability.

 8.6 You agree that if you believe the security of your account has been compromised in any way, you will notify us immediately.
 You shall be held fully responsible for any misuse or compromise to your account for which we are not properly notified.

 8.7 Should the Software exceed the Bookings Allowance, Additional Fees will be chargeable.
 Should this prove to be a regular occurrence, we will provide you with options for increasing these allowances.
 It is your responsibility to monitor the performance of the Software to ensure that it remains as specified in the Project Brief, as amended on agreement between the Parties from time to time.

-8.8 We reserve the right to implement a 48 hours “no bookings” period upon the Software going live to allow any potential DNS issues to be resolved.
+8.8 We reserve the right to implement a 48 hours “no bookings” period upon the Software going live to allow any potential domain name system (DNS) issues to be resolved.